TomaszWaszczyk/historia.waszczyk.com/src/content/march-21.md

 <img src="./img/march/zus.jpg"/><br><br>

+### 2018

+#### Bitcoin will become the world’s single currency, Twitter chief says Jack Dorsey

+Bitcoin will overtake the dollar in importance as it becomes the single global currency of the internet within a decade, Jack Dorsey, one of Silicon Valley’s leading entrepreneurs, has said.

+Despite recent weakness in the value of bitcoin and concerns that it cannot currently process transactions fast or cheaply enough to act as a currency, Mr Dorsey, who is chief executive of both Twitter and the payments company Square, believes that bitcoin will overcome these obstacles and will be used to buy everyday items such as coffee.

 ### 1980

 Na Rynku Głównym w Krakowie były żołnierz Armii Krajowej Walenty Badylak dokonał samospalenia.
 Była to manifestacja przeciwko przemilczaniu przez władze PRL zbrodni katyńskiej.